Pair guilty of murdering boy with sword hidden inside walking stick

 A jury at the Old Bailey began deliberating last Tuesday and returned verdicts of guilty on both defendants on Monday afternoon.

-Neither of the defendants could be named because of their young age.
+Neither of the defendants can be named because of their young age.

 Judge Sarah Munro QC adjourned sentencing and remanded the youths into custody.